Pithikos/bash-contexter/README.md

     bash_contexter_register 'custom_command_not_found'

-The `precheck_` function is a prerequisite for every contexter and should return 0 if the contexter is to run or 1 for it not to run.
+The `precheck_` function is a prerequisite for every contexter.
+Its only job is to determine if the context function should run or not - and for that it has to return 0 or 1.

 Uninstall